vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/README.md

 Here are some other plugins that are not enabled by default by the theme, you can enable them according to your own needs.

-- [vuepress-plugin-lightgallery][lightgallery]: Photo preview plugin based on lightgallery
+- [vuepress-plugin-lightgallery][lightgallery]: Image preview plugin based on lightgallery

 - [vuepress-plugin-redirect][redirect]: Redirect pages

+- [vuepress-plugin-remove-pwa][remove-pwa]: Plugins to remove pwa

 - [vuepress-plugin-search-pro][search-pro]: Client search plugin